FLX-20/Data-Science-Toolkits-and-Architectures-group-1/report/report_milestone_2.md

 The final `requirements.txt` can then be used like in the previous chapter.

 ## 6 Containerizing the Application with Docker
 Docker is an open-source platform for building, testing and deploying applications quickly.
 It packages software into standardized units, which are called containers.
-These containers can run consistently across different environments, because they bundle everything that an application requires, such as code, libraries or system tools.
-This ensures that everything runs in the same way no matter where it is deployed.

 ### 6.1 Installing Docker on our machines
 The installation of Docker is more complicated than installing a normal package, for instance over the CLI with apt on Ubuntu.